 Fräulein Schmetterling © DEFA-Stiftung, Eckhardt Hartkopf

-After their father dies, 17-year-old Helene Raupe ("Caterpillar") and her little sister are alone.
-Abandoned by their relatives, they must face daily problems in Berlin.
-Helene is only happy in her dreams, where she can fly and work as a model.
-In real life, she constantly fails to meet expectations.
-Only after she gives voice to her ideals is she able to break from the dictates of society to make her dreams come true.
+When their father dies, 17-year-old Helene Raupe and her little sister become orphans.
+Abandoned by their aunt, they must face the challenges of daily life in East Berlin.
+Helene is only happy in her dreams, where she can fly or be a stewardess or model.
+In real life, in contrast, she fails to meet people’s expectations and loses several jobs.

 A poetic contemporary fairy tale, Miss Butterfly was screened for the first time in 2005.
 Working with preserved film and audio materials, film historians and archivists reconstructed this unique film collage on the basis of the original script.